During these special hours, the museum galleries will remain open until 8pm, and as always, will be free and open to the public.

 Art Building, Classroom 1

 Join us for “A Muse in the Museum,” a community poetry reading that will feature works written in response to, or inspired by, works of art now on display at the museum.
 Poems will be selected from a call for entries that will be announced in March.
 Writers of all ages are invited to enter.
-The event is co-sponsored with Main Street Readings and the Oberlin College Creative Writing Program.
+The event is co-sponsored with the Oberlin College Creative Writing Program.

 For more information, and to review the submissions guidelines, please click here.